segmentio/chamber/CONTRIBUTING.md

 # Commit messages

-We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) to help generate changelogs and do semver releases.
+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to help generate changelogs and do semver releases.
 We usually do Squash and Merge to PRs, so PR authors are recommended to use the Conventional Commits format in their PR title.

+# Licensing

+We do not require contributors outside of Segment to execute a contributor license agreement.
+Instead, we accept contributions under Chamber's [license](LICENSE).
+In legal terms: _All third party contributors acknowledge that any contributions they provide will be made under the same open source license that Chamber is provided under._

 # Anti-contribution